Perfect Pecan Pie

--Without a doubt pecan pie is definitely one of life's simplest pleasures.
-And the secret to pecan pie lies in the doneness detail.
-While the ingredients are few and the technique is embarrassingly easy, hitting the right temperature for the perfect doneness can make or break the results.
+If you don't already know this secret for the best pecan pie, listen up.
+Hitting the right temperature for the perfect doneness can make or break your pecan pie recipe.
 The pie is ready for testing when the center begins to puff a bit.
 This is from the beaten eggs getting hot enough in the center to cook thoroughly and rise.
 Once this happens, give the pie a little shake.
-That puffy center should be cooked just enough to have a little structural integrity, but still have a little jiggle in the middle.
-Now, pull it from the oven.
-The residual heat will continue to bake the filling resulting in pecan pie perfection.
-You can also test for doneness by inserting a table knife near the center of the cooked pie.
-Be sure to insert the blade between the knots to preserve the surface appearance as well as giving you an accurate moisture measurement.
-You're looking for the knife tip to come out clean.
+The puffy center should be cooked just enough to have a little structural integrity, but still have a jiggle in the middle.
+After you pull the pie from the oven, the residual heat should continue the cooking process just enough.